Vino4/Computer_Graphics/README.md

 # Computer_Graphics

-This repo contains some of my projects while learning computer graphics at the university of oregon
+This repo contains some of my projects while learning computer graphics at the university of oregon.